 T +1 212 819 8695

-Ross Elfand is an associate in White & Case's Global Competition and Commercial Litigation groups.
-He concentrates on complex civil and criminal commercial litigation and counseling in the areas of antitrust, trade regulation, and intellectual property.
+Ross Elfand is a partner in White & Case's Global Competition group.
+He concentrates on complex civil and criminal commercial litigation and antitrust counseling.

 As part of the Firm's pro bono efforts, Mr. Elfand participated in the Firm's externship program with inMotion, Inc., where he represented and counseled indigent women who were victims of domestic violence in matrimonial and family law matters.
 During the three-month externship, Mr. Elfand served as lead counsel on numerous cases at the same time and appeared in court on a weekly basis.